MyKo101/Thesis/thesis.knit.md

 ### Validation

-~~Each of the three models were internally validated in the development dataset using bootstrapping to adjust for optimism and then further externally validated in the validation dataset extracted from SERPR[@schomaker_bootstrap_2018].
-The bootstrapping method was also used for both validations to produce confidence intervals around the performance metric estimates.
-To assess the performance in low eGFR patients, the models were also validated in subsets of the SKS and SERPR where patients had an eGFR < 30/ml/min/1.73m\textsuperscript{2}.~~

 For validation purposes, we consider Death and Death after RRT/HD/PD to be distinct states meaning that for the Three-State model, we have $K=4$ pathways a patient can take and for the Five-State model, we have $K=7$.
 To compare across models, we combined states together to collapse down to simpler versions.
 We collapsed the Three-State model to a two-state structure by combining the CKD and RRT states into an Alive state.
 We collapsed the Five-State model to a three-state structure by combining the HD, PD and Tx into an RRT state and then further down to a two-state structure as with the Three-State model.
 We will report performance measures at 360 days (approx. 1-year), 720 days (approx. 2-years) and 1800 days (approx. 5-years).
 As well as presenting the performance measures over time.